 A blue trail (also known as blueway or water trail) is a dedicated stretch of river that enjoys special clean water safeguards and is a destination for fishing, boating and other recreation.
 Just as hiking trails are designed to help people explore the land, blue trails help people discover rivers.
 Blue trails provide a fun, exciting way to get kids outdoors, connect communities to treasured landscapes, and are economic drivers benefiting local businesses and quality of life.
 (American Rivers)

-MRWC continues to prepare new blue trail segments on the Millers & Otter Rivers.
-Plans for The Upper Millers River Blue Trail running from Winchendon to Birch Hill Dam and Baldwinville to BHD.
+In 2017, MRWC completed new blue trail segments on the Millers & Otter Rivers.
+The Upper Millers River Blue Trail runs from Winchendon to Birch Hill Dam and Baldwinville to BHD.
 These segments run through a wild like area abundant with wildlife.
 A paddler feels a keen sense of exploration.
 Paddlers should be prepared for beaver dams and downed trees.

 Take a look at the trail guide for the Upper Millers/Lower Otter and the Upper Otter Blue Trails: mrwc-5-8-17-UMLO guide